How to Seal Tile, Marble,

 You also will not have to breathe

-the high solvent content of a lacquer, and you will get better results.
+the high solvent content of lacquer, and at the same time...

-Also if you look carefully on the label of solvent based
+get better results.
+Also if you look carefully at the label of

-the essence, and color the substrate.
+of the substrate, and peels.
 A common sales pitch we hear about

 lacquer